 Looking for a simple vegetable side that brings flavor and nutrition to any meal?
 These 15-Minute Sautéed Broccolini and Mushrooms are the perfect earthy, vibrant, and healthful accompaniment to any dish!

-With minimal ingredients to enhance the natural flavors of the vegetables, this easy stovetop vegetable recipe will quickly become a regular in your household.
+Just like my Cast-Iron Asparagus recipe, this easy stovetop vegetable recipe uses minimal ingredients to enhance the natural flavors of the vegetables.
 Plus, this simple sautéing technique gives you the best texture in every bite!

 Green tip: Seasonal and local foods have less associated transportation costs and fuel emissions.
 Check when broccolini and mushrooms are in season in your area with this Seasonal Food Guide.